Bridging the generation gap

 Those precision weapons include:

-- The StormBreaker™ bomb, a winged weapon that glides more than 40 miles and can autonomously detect and classify moving targets in any weather conditions.
-Raytheon and the U.S. Air Force have completed rigorous wind-tunnel tests on the StormBreaker bomb, which is also slated for the F-15E, F/A-18 E/F Super Hornet and all variants of the F-35.
+- The StormBreaker™ smart weapon, a winged munition that glides more than 40 miles and can autonomously detect and classify moving targets in any weather conditions.
+Raytheon and the U.S. Air Force have completed rigorous wind-tunnel tests on the StormBreaker smart weapon, which is also slated for the F-15E, F/A-18 E/F Super Hornet and all variants of the F-35.

 - Enhanced Paveway II™ bomb, a precision munition that uses laser and GPS guidance to hit moving and fast targets.
 Aircraft that use Paveway include the F-16, F/A-18, F-15, Gripen and Typhoon.